FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

-\smartparagraph{FilFL (FedAvg with $\chi$GF and PoC) vs FedAvg (PoC).} We compare the performance of FilFL (FedAvg with $\chi$GF) against FedAvg, both using PoC for client selection on different datasets.
-Fig.~\ref{fig:fedavg_poc_test_acc} illustrates the results on the Shakespeare dataset, with a small public dataset from a different distribution; specifically consisting of parts of this paper's introduction (see the public dataset in Appendix \ref{appendix:shakespearesetup}).
-Our results demonstrate that FilFL using either DGF or RGF achieves significantly better performance than FedAvg.
-In particular, as depicted in the left plot, FilFL with both filtering methods accomplishes accelerated training and attains approximately 10 percentage points higher test accuracy than FedAvg.
-After 200 training rounds, the middle plot displays a lower training loss for FedAvg, while the right plot shows an increasing test loss for it but a significantly reduced test loss for FilFL.
-This discrepancy can be attributed to the overfitting of FedAvg and the superior generalization ability of our approach.
-In Appendix \ref{appendix:fedavg_poc}, we present the results on CIFAR-10 and FEMNIST, which exhibit improved performance and better test accuracy by 5 and 7 percentage points, respectively.
+We compare the performance of FilFL (FedAvg with $\chi$GF) against FedAvg, both using PoC for client selection on different datasets.
+Fig.~\ref{fig:fedavg_poc_test_acc} illustrates the results of the Shakespeare dataset, with a small filtering dataset from a different distribution; specifically consisting of parts of this paper's introduction (see the filtering dataset in Appendix C.3).
+Our results demonstrate that FilFL using DGF or RGF performs significantly better than FedAvg.
+In particular, as depicted in the left plot, FilFL with both filtering methods accomplishes accelerated training and attains around 10 percentage points higher test accuracy than FedAvg.
+Furthermore, we conducted the t-test, and the resulting two-tailed p-value was 0.0001, considered extremely statistically significant.
+After 200 rounds, the right plot displays a lower training loss for FedAvg.
+In Appendix E.1, we present the results on CIFAR-10 and FEMNIST, which exhibit improved training and better test accuracy by 5 and 7 percentage points, respectively.